JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

   }
   ```

-2. Create platform-specific implementations of the interface without additional use of `expect` and `actual`:
+2. Create platform-specific implementations of the interface without additional use of expected and actual declarations:

   ```kotlin
   // In the jvmMain source set: